SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   ``1d`` or ``2d`` correspond to the number of spatial dimensions.
   ``3v`` indicates the number of dimensions for velocities.

+.. py:data:: interpolation_order

+  :default: 2

+  Interpolation order.
+To this day, only ``2`` is available.

 .. py:data:: sim_length